hybridgroup/batty/README.md

 🔺 `MCP_SERVER`

 Set the MCP server to use.
+Allows multiple addresses separated by comma.
+Note that tool names must be unique per MCP server.
 Defaults to `http://localhost:9090`

 🔺 `MODEL_RUNNER_BASE_URL`